-TracePro offers equipment and industrial designers the confidence that the simulation will accurately predict performance without costly prototype iterations for a wide variety of technologies, such as:
+TracePro offers industrial designers the confidence that the simulation will accurately predict performance without costly prototype iterations for a wide variety of technologies, such as:

 TracePro is used by the world’s top display manufacturers for display design.
 Modern display backlights must meet specifications for spatial and angular uniformity, brightness, and spectral characteristics.
 Quickly achieving these criteria with a manufacturable, cost-effective design requires powerful, easy-to-use, accurate software.

 You can be confident that TracePro will accurately predict the performance and aesthetics of finished products with fewer costly prototypes.
 The software is used to design many types of products: